Porges/ways-to-play/src/games/hazard/hazard.md

 [^fn3]: I do not yet have details about how this change was made.

-{/*
+> [!todo]
-@TheorieDesJeuxDeHasard suggests that some numbers were made into … TODO
+>  @TheorieDesJeuxDeHasard suggests that some numbers were made into … TODO

-I cannot find this supposed section now!
+>  I cannot find this supposed section now!

-*/}

-{/*
+> [!todo]

-Interesting entry on Hazard here: https://archive.org/details/bub_gb_LclKAAAAcAAJ/page/396/mode/2up?q=hazard
+> Interesting entry on Hazard here: https://archive.org/details/bub_gb_LclKAAAAcAAJ/page/396/mode/2up?q=hazard

-*/}

 ## See also